gravitational/workshop/crd/crd.md

 ## Creating Custom Resource

-As already mentioned, after having been registered, custom resources are treated in exactly the same way as the core resources, so to create our custom resource we can just use:
+Since custom resources are treated exactly like built-in resources, to create an instance of a new custom resource we can use:

 ```shell
 $ kubectl create -f ~/workshop/crd/assets/nginx.yaml